DallasMcNeil/Block-Keeper/docs/doc.md

 Block Keeper divides sessions into event categories.
 Selecting an event from the event dropdown will show a list of it's sessions below in a separate dropdown.
 All sessions created will be added to the current event.
 A scramble for the current event will also be shown.

-In this system, every session belongs to a specific event, keeping them organised and providing the correct scramble for every solve.
+In this system, every session belongs to a specific event, keeping them organized and providing the correct scramble for every solve.

 Everyone chooses to use sessions differently, however, with this system it allows for many more sessions to be created and used effectively.
 As an example, you could create a session each day to record your times.
 You're free to use sessions however you choose.